omaryassin96/Jarir.com-Webscraping/README.md

 - **Cleaning the Data:**

       Progress: 05%
-      - The values of each column should be categorized to standard words to prepare for the choosing algorithm.
+      - The values of each column should be categorized into the standard words to be prepared for the algorithm.
 - **Creating an Adaptive Laptop Choosing Algorithm:**

       Progress: 10%